Home

 General Education Program Information

 Free field trip programs are offered at two sites at the Don Edwards San Francisco Bay National Wildlife Refuge.
-The San Francisco Bay Wildlife Society, the City of San Jose, and the U.S. Fish and Wildlife Society offer the Living Wetlands program at the Environmental Education Center in Alviso.
-The Don Edwards Refuge offers Wetland Round-Up field trips at the Refuge Headquarters in Fremont, and at the Environmental Education Center in Alviso.
+The San Francisco Bay Wildlife Society provides programs at the Environmental Education Center in Alviso.
+The U.S. Fish and Wildlife Service conducts field trips at the Refuge Headquarters in Fremont.

 Upcoming Activities